Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ### Large Language Models & Machine Learning
 - Who Feels, Who Causes?
 Empathy Locus and Discourse Coherence in Large Language Models *(project in development)*
+- From Words to Social Worlds: Psych Verbs as Linguistic Probes of Social Cognition in Language Models *(project in development)*